Andrew Bell (educationalist): Life and work

 Bell was a fanatical enthusiast for his system and an intolerant man.
 He was difficult to deal with and hard to work under.
 Nevertheless, he always got on well with children.

 Death

 He retired to Lindsay Cottage in Cheltenham, a wealthy man, at the age of 75 and died at home, aged 78, on 27 January 1832.
 He was buried in Westminster Abbey with a monument designed and carved by William Behnes.

-He left substantial sums of money for educational purposes but with what many considered unreasonable conditions attached.
+His great fortune was bequeathed almost entirely for educational purposes but with what many considered unreasonable conditions attached.
+As well as Madras College, St Andrews, Bell also left money for schools in Inverness (Faraline Park, now Inverness Library), Glasgow, Edinburgh, Leith (Commercial Street) and Cupar (now called Bell Baxter High School, formerly Madras Academy). £10,000 was also given to the Royal Naval School.

 His system did not survive for long after his death.
 It needed close and enthusiastic supervision and small classes and was only really useful when funds were sparse and teachers in very short supply.